mathiasjepsen/soft2019spring-ai/README.md

 * Course work material is on GitHub, here:
   * https://github.com/datsoftlyngby/soft2019spring-ai

+We shall use the following resource infrastructure:

 ## Moodle
   * We will use the courses' [Moodle Flow](https://cphbusiness.mrooms.net/course/view.php?id=3151) for announcements to the class.

 ## GitHub
-  * Will be used extensively for relaying course materials, so link it in.
+  * Will be used extensively for relaying [course materials](https://github.com/datsoftlyngby/soft2019spring-ai), so link it in.

 ## Peergrade
   * All hand-in assignments are subject to peer review (you "grade" your fellow students), and will be conducted through [Peergrade](https://www.peergrade.io/join).
 You will receive information from us on how to sign up and participate in due time.